 To correct ankyloglossia in babies, the simple frenectomy is performed with or without anesthesia, depending on the severity of the tongue tie itself, the parents’ preferences and the informed recommendation of the attending doctor.
 Because there are very few nerve endings in the lingual frenum, pain is minimal and most children recover from the rapid snip very quickly.
 In fact, in the majority of cases, a baby can begin breastfeeding immediately after the procedure is completed.
 The tongue is free from its excessive attachment to the floor of the mouth and is capable of forming a proper latch, allowing the child to receive sufficient sustenance and preventing maternal discomfort.

-Alveoplasty is the reshaping of the bone underneath your gums.
-Sometimes the bone may be too sharp causing irritation from your denture.
-Your oral surgeon would simply smooth the bone for better comfort.
+Alveoplasty is the reshaping of the bone underneath the gums.
+Sometimes the bone may be too sharp causing irritation from a denture.
+The oral surgeon would simply smooth the bone for better comfort.

 Tori are bone bumps which may interfere with the seating of a denture.
 They can be present on the top or bottom jaw.
 Their removal may become necessary for a better denture fit.

-If your jaw bone is too short for a denture, a vestibuloplasty may be the procedure for you.
-This procedure lowers the floor of the mouth and muscle attachments to allow for more room for your denture.
+If a patient’s jaw bone is too short for a denture, a vestibuloplasty may be the appropriate procedure for you.
+This procedure lowers the floor of the mouth and muscle attachments to allow for more room for a denture.